cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 {{cryptographic-deps}} and {{schemes}}, we define the abstractions on which the schemes are built, and then the schemes themselves.
 Then, in
-{{security}}, we lay out the security analyses that support these constructions, including the security requirements for constituent components and the security notions satisfied by hybrid KEMS constructed according to the schemes in the document {{security-requirements}}.
+{{security}}, we lay out the security analyses that support these schemes, including the security requirements for constituent components and the security notions satisfied by hybrid KEMS constructed according to the schemes in the document {{security-requirements}}.
 Finally, we discuss some "path not taken", related topics that might be of interest to readers,